 Climate in Israel

 Although the weather in Israel varies from region to region, with mountains, a desert and a Mediterranean coastline, summers are warm and dry throughout the country.
-Winters are generally mild, but Jerusalem can get particularly cold.
+Winters are typically mild, but Jerusalem can get particularly cold.
 Rainfall generally occurs during the colder months, although the desert region is dry all year round.

 Official name: State of Israel